HazyResearch/data-centric-ai/mlops.md

 The central role of data makes the development and deployment of ML/AI applications an human-in-the-loop process.
 This is a complex process in which human engineers could make mistakes, require guidance, or need to be warned when something unexpected happens.
 The goal of MLOps is to provide principled ways for lifecycle management, monitoring, and validation.

-Researchers have started tackling theses challenges by developing new techniques and building systems such as [TFX](https://arxiv.org/pdf/2010.02013.pdf) or [Ease.ML](http://cidrdb.org/cidr2021/papers/cidr2021_paper26.pdf) tailored to handle the entire lifecycle of a machine learning model both during development and in production.
+Researchers have started tackling theses challenges by developing new techniques and building systems such as [TFX](https://arxiv.org/pdf/2010.02013.pdf), [Ease.ML](http://cidrdb.org/cidr2021/papers/cidr2021_paper26.pdf) or [Overton](https://www.cs.stanford.edu/~chrismre/papers/overton-tr.pdf) designed to handle the entire lifecycle of a machine learning model both during development and in production.
 These systems typically constis of distinct components in charge of handling specific stages (e.g., pre- or post-training) or aspects (e.g., monitoring or debugging) of MLOps.

 We provide a more detailed (incomplete) overview of some MLOps stages or aspects in the remainder of this area, noting that this field of research is relatively young and consits of many connections to other areas of data-centric AI.
 Additionally, notice that most sections are inspired by well-estiblished DevOps techniques one encounters when developing traditional software artifacts.
 Adopting these techniques to MLOps in a rigorous and statistical sound way is often non-trivial as one has the take into account the inherent randomness of ML tasks and its finite-sample data dependency.